The country

 Civilians continue to bear the brunt of the conflict in central and southern Somalia, while at the same time being caught up in inter-clan conflict.
 Inter-clan fighting over access to natural resources and political power persists, exposing civilians to mounting violence and displacement in several regions.

-Security experts have reported that IS in Somalia expanded its membership over the past year.
-The group was previously estimated to have between 100 and 400 fighters, but Somali experts put the current number at between 500 and 600 fighters.
-Most of the new fighters are said to be from the Middle East, as well as eastern and northern Africa.
+Though Al-Shabab remains the main security threat, the Islamic State of Somalia (IS) has become increasingly active in the semi-autonomous region of Puntland.
+IS in Somalia was formed in October 2015 by a group of former Al-Shabab fighters.
+Security experts have reported that IS has expanded its membership over the past year.
+Previous estimates put the group's size at between 100 and 400 fighters, but Somali experts now estimate that number to be between 500 and 600.
+Most of the new recruits are reportedly from the Middle East, as well as Eastern and Northern Africa.

 Donations